Letters from Iwo Jima: Plot

-In 2005, Japanese archaeologists explore tunnels on Iwo Jima, where they find something in the dirt.
+In 2005, Japanese archaeologists find something buried during an exploration of tunnels on Iwo Jima.

-In 1944 Iwo Jima, Private First Class Saigo, a conscripted baker who misses his wife and newly born daughter, is digging beach trenches with his platoon when Lieutenant General Tadamichi Kuribayashi arrives to take command of the garrison.
+In 1944 Iwo Jima, Private First Class Saigo, a conscripted baker who misses his family, is digging beach defence trenches with his platoon when Lieutenant General Tadamichi Kuribayashi arrives to take command of the garrison.
 He saves Saigo from a beating by Captain Tanida for being "unpatriotic", and orders the garrison to tunnel underground defenses throughout the island.

-Kuribayashi and Lieutenant Colonel Baron Takeichi Nishi, a famous Olympic gold medalist show jumper, clash with the other officers, who disagree with Kuribayashi's defense in depth strategy.
-Kuribayashi learns that Japan cannot send reinforcements and thus believes that the tunnels and mountain bunkers stand a better chance of holding out than relying entirely on the beach defenses.
-Poor nutrition and unsanitary conditions take their toll, and many die of dysentery.
-Replacement troops arrive, including Superior Private Shimizu, whom Saigo suspects is a spy from the Kempeitai sent to report on disloyal soldiers.
+Kuribayashi and Lieutenant Colonel Baron Takeichi Nishi, an Olympic gold medalist show jumper, clash with the other officers, who disagree with Kuribayashi's defense in depth strategy.
+Japan cannot send reinforcements and Kuribayashi believes tunnels and mountain bunkers stand a better chance of holding out than relying entirely on beach defenses.
+Poor nutrition and unsanitary conditions lead to many fatal dysentery cases.
+Superior Private Shimizu, whom Saigo suspects is a spy from the Kempeitai sent to report on disloyal soldiers, arrives with new replacements.

-Soon, American aircraft and warships bombard the island.
-A few days later, U.S. Marines land and suffer heavy casualties, but they overcome the beach defenses and attack Mount Suribachi.
-While delivering a message from Captain Tanida to Colonel Adachi, Saigo overhears Kuribayashi's retreat orders over the radio; Adachi instead orders his unit to commit honorable suicide.
-Many soldiers obey except Saigo and Shimizu, the former of whom convinces the latter to retreat and fight on.
+U.S. Marines land on the island after several days of bombardment by American aircraft and warships.
+Despite heavy casualties, the Marines secure a beachhead and attack Mount Suribachi.
+While delivering a message from Captain Tanida to Colonel Adachi, Saigo overhears Kuribayashi's retreat orders over the radio.
+Adachi orders his unit to commit honorable suicide.
+Saigo convinces Shimizu to disobey, retreat, and fight on.

-The Mount Suribachi survivors make a run for friendly lines, but Marines ambush and slaughter them.
-Saigo and Shimizu reach safety but are accused by Lieutenant Ito of cowardice.
+Saigo and Shimizu flee Mount Suribachi, and survive a Marine ambush that kills many others.
+On reaching safety, Lieutenant Ito accuses them of cowardice.
 They are about to be summarily executed when Kuribayashi arrives and confirms his order to retreat.
-Against Kuribayashi's orders, Ito leads an attack on US positions, and many soldiers are killed.
+Against Kuribayashi's orders, Ito leads a failed attack on US positions.
 Lt.
-Col. Nishi reprimands Ito for his insubordination; in response, Ito leaves carrying several land mines and intends to throw himself under a US tank.
-Shimizu reveals to Saigo that he was dishonorably discharged from the Kempeitai because he disobeyed an order to kill a family's dog.
-Nishi befriends a wounded Marine and then reads a letter from the Marine's mother after he dies, garnering sympathy from the Japanese soldiers.
-Nishi is eventually blinded by shrapnel and orders his men to withdraw before committing suicide.
+Col. Nishi reprimands Ito for his insubordination, prompting Ito to carry several land mines into the American lines and throw himself under a US tank.

+Shimizu confesses to Saigo he was dishonorably discharged from the Kempeitai after disobeying an order to kill a family's barking dog.
+Nishi befriends a dying Marine and reads a letter from the Marine's mother after he dies, garnering sympathy from the Japanese soldiers.
+When Nishi is blinded by shrapnel he orders his men to withdraw and commits suicide.